email: roadarch@outlook.com

 Santa Ana, CA

 The Orange County Title Company was designed by Allen Ruoff and built from 1930-1931.
 In 1967, the facade was covered up with metal siding by First American.
 In 2020, during redevelopment of the rest of the block, the original facade was revealed.
-I believe it will be preserved and restored as part of the new building.
+The facade was integrated into the new building for the Rafferty Apartments.
 For more, see this website. [map]

 Richfield Oil Building figures